sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/introduction.md

 The SidecarTridge Keyboard Emulator is designed for Atari computers that use the IKBD keyboard controller architecture, including:

 - Atari ST
-- Atari STe
+- Atari STE
 - Atari Mega ST
-- Atari Mega STe
+- Atari Mega STE
 - compatible systems using the same IKBD protocol

 By emulating the original keyboard microcontroller instead of only translating keystrokes, the device allows modern input methods while preserving compatibility with software that expects the original IKBD behavior.